ethereum/consensus-specs/specs/phase0/beacon-chain.md

 ##### Helpers

+All rewards are multiplied by the base reward, which is proportional to the inverse square root of total deposits.

 ```python
 def get_base_reward(state: BeaconState, index: ValidatorIndex) -> Gwei:
     total_balance = get_total_active_balance(state)
     effective_balance = state.validators[index].effective_balance
     return Gwei(effective_balance * BASE_REWARD_FACTOR // integer_squareroot(total_balance) // BASE_REWARDS_PER_EPOCH)
 ```

+Who is eligible for rewards and penalties?
+This includes slashed validators who have not yet withdrawn, because it's an intended rule that slashed validators continue to suffer offline penalties during their entire waiting-for-withdrawal phase; this is done to prevent validators from escaping offline penalties by self-slashing.

 ```python
 def get_eligible_validator_indices(state: BeaconState) -> Sequence[ValidatorIndex]: